Generic Dijkstra: Correctness

 \textbf{Inductive step.} In an inductive step, efficient label $l$ from the top of $T$ is moved to $P$.
 Label $l$ is for vertex $v$.

 To prove that label $l$ is efficient, we show that any other label $l'$ for vertex $v$ could not be better, i.e., $l' \prec l$ cannot hold.
+Label $l'$ must be unknown because otherwise $l$ would not be in $T$ by the second hypothesis.

+Label $l'$ must be derived from a known label $l_u$ for some preceding vertex $u$.
+Label $l_u$ must be tentative because otherwise (i.e., $l_u$ is permanent) $l'$ would be known (tentative) by the induction hypotheses.
+The algorithm would never produce such $l'$ derived from tentative $l_u$, but that would prove the algorithm incorrect if $l'$ turns out to be efficient.

-Label $l'$ must be derived from a tentative label $l_u$ for some vertex $u$, because efficient labels, by the first inductive hypothesis, are already in $P$.
-Relation $l \le l_u$ holds, since it was label $l$ that was retrieved from top of the priority queue.
-Relation $l_u \le l'$ holds, since $l'$ is derived from $l_u$.
-Relation $l \le l'$ holds, since $l \le l_u \le l'$, and since $\le$ is transitive.
-Relation $l' < l$ cannot hold, and therefore $l$ is efficient.
+Relation $l_u \le l'$ holds by Proposition \ref{p:derived}.
+Relation $l \le l_u$ holds, since it was label $l$ that was retrieved from the top of the priority queue.
+Relation $l \le l'$ holds, since $l \le l_u \le l'$, and since $\le$ is transitive by Lemma \ref{l:l_trans}.
+Therefore $l' \prec l$ cannot hold (because $l' < l$ does not, see Fig.~\ref{f:relations}), and so $l$ is efficient.

-The first hypothesis is preserved when $l$ is added to $P$, because $l$ is efficient, and was derived from an efficient label.
-The second hypothesis is preserved by the edge relaxation: incomparable labels derived from $l$ are produced using the equations of the generic principle of optimality.
+The efficient label $l$ added to $P$ preserves the first hypothesis.
+Relaxation preserves the second hypothesis using the equations of the generic principle of optimality: incomparable labels $l'$ derived from $l$ are produced, and labels worse than $l'$ are discarded.

 \textbf{Termination.} The algorithm terminates when the priority queue gets empty, and then set $P$ is complete.
 The algorithm terminates as set $P$ is finite: $P$ is replenished by $T$, and the number of labels in $T$ is polynomially bounded (see Section \ref{s:tractability}).